trekonom/countryscales/README.md

-A first and simple solution to this problem would be to add some simple wrappers at the beginning of your R script or R markdown document like e.g.
+A first and simple solution to this problem would be to add some simple wrappers at the beginning of your R script or R markdown document like

-    my_label_number <- function() scales::label_number(big.mark = ".", decimal.mark = ",")
+    my_label_number <- function() {
+      scales::label_number(big.mark = ".", decimal.mark = ",")
+    }

-but then you end up copy and pasting from one report to the next, so sooner or later you probably put these helpers inside package … and that’s the goal of `countryscales`: Providing out-of-the-box functions to format numbers using country style conventions.
+But then you end up copy and pasting from one report to the next, so sooner or later you probably put these helpers inside package.

+And that’s the goal of `countryscales`: Providing out-of-the-box helpers to format numbers using country-specific style conventions.

 As a first example consider formatting a number according to style conventions used in Germany and several other European countries where a